3v401/HackTheBox/Builder/README.md

 3. `--restart=on-failure`: Ensures that the container will automatically restart if it crashes or exits with a non-zero status.
 4. `jenkins/jenkins:lts-jdk17`: The docker image that is going to be used for the container.

+We have a password generated.
+So, now let's enter into this docker container.
+The container has been set up locally, so we should enter with `127.0.0.1` through port `8080` which is the one setled in the previous command.
+Open your browser and access `127.0.0.1:8080`

+(pic13)

+Introduce your generated password.
+Select `Select plugins to install` and unselect all marks in the list to accelerate the installation.
+Introduce Username, password and fullname in your configuration.
+Accept your default Jenkins URL.

+Now open a new terminal and run the following commands:

+1. `sudo docker ps -a`: To list all containers (running or not).
+2. `sudo start 4e`: To start the Docker container that beggins with 4e (yours will be different.
+Check your list of containers with the prevous command.
+3. `sudo docker exec 0it 4e bash`: Opens a terminal inside the running container that starts with 4e ID.

 ?Nonetheless, we don' t find any example of how to implement it.
 So let's look on Google " CVE-2024-23897 proof of concept" and you will find the following site: https://github.com/3yujw7njai/CVE-2024-23897?